Kwah

-Chief Kwah was a significant Keyoh Chief and his land was situated along the Stuart River.
-The Keyoh system is the customary land governance structure (pre 1846) of the Stuart Lake Carrier peoples and has been in place for at least 500 years.
-Each Keyoh consists of an extended family and a Keyoh Chief (Holder) appointed per customs.
-Chief Kw'eh held the very important noble name Ts'oh Dai in the Lhts'umusyoo clan.
-The clans were introduced in 1800s to allow the people a structure for gatherings and funerals, it is a social aspect.
-Furthermore, each Keyoh Chief could decide to contribute any additional resources to a clan.
-Chief Kw'eh received the explorer Simon Fraser in 1806 when Carrier people brought his foundering canoes into Tsaooche village, another family's keyoh in Sowchea Bay.
+Chief Kwah was a significant Keyohwhudachun or Keyoh Chief, and his Keyoh territory was situated along the Stuart River.
+The Keyoh system was the customary land governance structure (pre 1846) of the Stuart Lake Carrier peoples for at least 500 years and it continues today.
+Each Keyoh consists of an extended family and a Keyoh Chief (Holder or Noble) appointed per keyoh system customs.
+Furthermore, each Keyohwhudachun could decide to contribute surplus resources at a gathering, attended by members of other keyoh(s).

+Chief Kw'eh also held the name Ts'ohdai in the Lhts'umusyoo (Beaver Clan).

+Chief Kw'eh was among those who received the explorer Simon Fraser in 1806 when local Carrier people brought his foundering canoes into Tsaooche village, another family's keyoh in Sowchea Bay.
 In gratitude, Simon Fraser presented Kw'eh with red cloth.
+In 1997 the red cloth was returned to the state of Canada by Kwah's descendant, Ts'ohdai Pete Erickson, in a symbolic gesture of the deplorable relationship between the State of Canada and Dakelh people.

 Chief Kw'eh is also known for the incident in which, in 1828, he spared the life of his prisoner, the fur trader James Douglas, who later became the first governor of the united Colony of British Columbia.
 He was also known for his acquisition of an iron dagger prior to the arrival of the first Europeans in the area, presumably one traded in from the coast.
-He is the ancestor of a large percentage of the Carrier people in the Stuart Lake area.
+He is an ancestor to a large percentage of the Carrier people in the Stuart Lake area.